 Students with a complaint are entitled to prompt and equitable resolution and may choose the appropriate university process below.
-If you are unsure of which process to utilize or where to begin, please contact the ADA Coordinator.
+If you are unsure which process to use or where to begin, please contact the ADA coordinator.

 Accommodation Dispute Process

-The accommodations process is collaborative between the student, the instructor or appropriate staff, and SDS.
-In order to offer a good faith discussion of the student’s needs in conjunction with St. Edward's University's course and/or program requirements, the following process will be followed when a student wishes to appeal accommodation requests denied by SDS.
+The accommodations process is collaborative between the student, the instructor or appropriate staff and SDS.
+To offer a good faith discussion of the student’s needs in conjunction with St. Edward's University's course and/or program requirements, the following process will be followed when a student wishes to appeal accommodation requests denied by SDS.

-The Director of SDS or designee will review the request, accompanying documentation, and will engage a selection of individuals who are trained, knowledgeable, and experienced in the relevant area if needed.
+The director of SDS or designee will review the request and accompanying documentation, and will engage a selection of individuals who are trained, knowledgeable, and experienced in the relevant area if needed.
 Consideration will be given as to whether the accommodation requested can be offered to this specific student in this situation, or if other effective accommodations exist.
-The student will be informed of decision by the Director of SDS.
+The student will be informed of the decision made by the director of SDS.
 If the accommodation is denied, the reasons for the denial and an offer of alternative accommodations (if available) will be provided.

 Resolving Complaints with Faculty and/or Staff, Academic Department, Program or Organization